Backstreet Boys: 1996–1997: Debut, worldwide success, and Backstreet's Back

-The group finished recording their first album Backstreet Boys in the spring of 1996, and it was released internationally on May 6, 1996, excluding U.S. and Canada; however, it was later released in Canada in October 1996.
+The group finished recording their first album Backstreet Boys in the spring of 1996.
+It was released internationally on May 6, 1996, excluding U.S. and Canada; however, it was later released in Canada in October 1996.

 Their popularity grew in Europe.
-"I'll Never Break Your Heart" reached a Gold status in Germany for selling 250,000 copies and they were voted the No. 1 international group there in 1996.
+"I'll Never Break Your Heart" reached a Gold status in Germany for selling 250,000 copies.
+They were voted the No. 1 international group there in 1996.
 They also earned their first platinum record in Germany in 1996 for selling 500,000 copies of their debut album.
 Shortly after that, they began touring Asia and Canada.
 They also became one of the most successful debut artists in the world, collecting awards such as Durchstarter (Best Newcomers) in Germany's Viva Comet Awards in 1996.

 "Anywhere for You" was released as the last single from their international debut album on February 17, 1997.
-"Quit Playing Games (with My Heart)", originally released in Europe as their fourth single in October 1996, was released in the U.S. in May 1997 for their upcoming self-titled U.S. debut album, Backstreet Boys (1997).
-It peaked at No. 4 on the Billboard Hot 100, eventually earning them a platinum award for selling over one million copies.
+"Quit Playing Games (with My Heart)", initially released in Europe as their fourth single in October 1996, was released in the U.S. in May 1997 for their self-titled U.S. debut album, Backstreet Boys (1997).
+It peaked at No. 4 on the Billboard Hot 100, eventually earning it a platinum award for selling over one million copies.

 The group began working on their second album, Backstreet's Back, in October 1996.
 They also recorded the song "If You Stay" for the Booty Call soundtrack in the same year, which was released in February 1997.
 Backstreet's Back was released internationally (except in the U.S.) on August 11, 1997.
 Their self-titled U.S. debut album, Backstreet Boys (1997), which consisted of songs from their 1996 international debut album and Backstreet's Back, was released in the U.S. a day later on August 12, 1997.
 The U.S. self-titled debut peaked at No. 4 on the U.S. album chart and eventually sold 14 million copies.
 Meanwhile, the second international release, Backstreet's Back, peaked at No. 1 in Germany, Norway, Switzerland, Finland, the Netherlands, Belgium, and Austria, selling well over five million copies in Europe alone.
 The most successful singles from Backstreet's Back and the U.S. debut album were "Everybody (Backstreet's Back)" and "As Long As You Love Me".
-The two self-titled albums, the international debut and the U.S. debut sold more than 28 million copies worldwide.
+The two self-titled albums, the international debut and the U.S. debut, sold more than 28 million copies worldwide.

 In November 1997, doctors discovered that a congenital hole in Littrell's heart had enlarged to dangerous proportions.
-Littrell postponed the open-heart surgery twice to meet touring obligations, and he finally underwent the surgery on May 8, 1998, in the middle of the Backstreet's Back Tour.
+Littrell postponed open-heart surgery to meet touring obligations.
+He underwent heart surgery on May 8, 1998, in the middle of the Backstreet's Back Tour.
 The group postponed the tour until July 1998 to give Littrell time to recover.